 The UW School of Public Health (SPH) is committed to upholding standards of academic integrity consistent with the academic and professional communities of which it is a part.
-Plagiarism, cheating, and other misconduct are serious violations of the University of Washington Student Conduct Code (WAC 478-121).
+Plagiarism, cheating, unauthorized use of artificial intelligence (AI) tools, and other misconduct are serious violations of the University of Washington Student Conduct Code (WAC 478-121).
 We expect you to know and follow the university's policies on cheating and plagiarism, and the SPH Academic Integrity Policy.
 Any suspected cases of academic misconduct will be handled according to University of Washington regulations.
 For more information, see the University of Washington Community Standards and Student Conduct.